josifoski/pytodos/README.md

 then in ~/.bashrc add alias
 alias t='python3 /home/josifoski/Dropbox/pytodos/pytodos.py '
-but change path according to your dirin
+but change path according to your dir_in

 Examples:
 t r t